the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [x] be ready with a backup plan of running stuff on the farm
 - [x] write clear (but still minimal) instructions for what they are supposed to do in lab 1, 2, and 3
 - [x] don't copy the trained weights over to lab1, but do copy it over to solutions
+- [x] go through labs 1-3 as an attendee in jupyterlab and make sure it all works
+- [x] push clean commit history